JJWallis/bookmark-landing-page/README.md

 }
 ```

-As mentioned in the previous paragraph, this project was a major step up for me in my whole development process, especially with my use of Sass to write all my CSS.
-I adopted the 7-1 pattern as described on the official Sass docs, whilst making great use of multiple other features a pre-processor provides us with.
-These include nesting with the '&' operator to inherit the parent selector, as well as basic mixins which are able to dynamically generate re-usable sections of CSS code based on potential arguments we provide to them in a function like syntax.
+I chose to write all my CSS using the pre-processor Sass where I adopted the 7-1 pattern for organisation, whilst learning how to use nesting with the '&' operator to inherit the parent selector.
+I also used mixins which are able to dynamically generate re-usable sections of CSS code based on potential arguments we provide to them, all within a function like syntax.

-I included the above code example specifically to touch upon the blue background SVG which we had to manually create through code, as well as control in a responsive manner as the viewport size increased.
-In order to create this shape, I had to research additional information about the basics of XML code, and the tags we can use to create different shapes (such as the `<cicle>` tag).
-In order to control the asset, I created two different versions of the SVG shape regarding its width, including one very wide version for ultra-wide desktops.
-I combined this with a fluid horizontal width to allow it to keep growing for those displays, whilst staying pinned to the middle of the hero image which was being centered by the primary max-width utility class.
+The code example above highlights my solution to the blue background SVG which we had to manually create through code.
+In order to create this shape, I had to research additional information about the basics of XML code and the tags we can use to create different shapes, such as the `<cicle>` tag.

 ```scss
 &:hover::after {